Physicist91/resume/README.md

 1. cleaned data to create prompts and answers
 2. chunked and embedded data for RAG

+To load data into the vector DB, we create a QDrant connector by inheriting from Bytewax DynamicSink.

 The streaming pipeline can be deployed to GCP and we can use the freemium serverless version of Qdrant for the vector DB.
 This would need `qdrant-client`: https://github.com/qdrant/qdrant-client.